-Monsam - NS-003DB NSF Certified Three Basin Utensil Washing Self Contained Sink With Two Drainboards
+Monsam NS-003DB NSF Certified Three Basin Utensil Washing Self Contained Sink 38" H with Two Drainboards

 Monsam’s NSF Certified three bowl utensil washing sink is designed specifically to accommodate high traffic scenarios.
-This sink features 3 large sinks ten inches deep each with two detachable drain boards to meet the requirements for food service.
-Ideal for both indoor and outdoor use, it includes heavy duty, swivel casters for easy mobility.
+This sink features 3 large sinks 10" deep each with two detachable drain boards to meet the requirements for food service.
+Ideal for both indoor and outdoor use.
+It includes heavy duty, swivel casters for easy mobility.
 It is constructed in the United States utilizing lightweight aluminum frame and FDA-approved plastics, ensuring that it can endure the toughest of work environments.

 Available in 6 colors: Black, White, Grey, Red, Blue, or Maple